-the location.

-DIAL 111 - FIRE SERVICE

-Provide details: - Incident description. - Location.
+DIAL 111 - FIRE SERVICE Provide details: - Incident description. - Location.
 Equipment: - Landline - Cell Phone

-FIRST RESPONSE

-Respond to emergency if required Assist with regard to personal safety and prevention of further incidents.
+FIRST RESPONSE Respond to emergency if required Assist with regard to personal safety and prevention of further incidents.
+Phone the Airport Manager.
+Equipment: - Medical kit - Fire extinguisher

-REPORT TO THE DESIGNATED SAFE FORWAR D POINT

-If required, rendezvous with Emergency Services and/or search and rescue at designated location or by cell phone Clear the access area for emergency services, if applicable Equipment: - Cell phone - VHF radio
+REPORT TO THE DESIGNATED SAFE FORWARD POINT If required, rendezvous with Emergency Services and/or search and rescue at designated location or by cell phone Clear the access area for emergency services, if applicable Equipment: - Cell phone - VHF radio

 AFTER ARRIVAL OF EMERGENCY SERVICES

-Phone Airport Manager Airport Manager to - Phone Aircraft Operator if involved Notify BDC senior management Issue a NOTAM if required Co-ordinate aerodrome interests
+Airport Manager to -

+Phone Aircraft Operator if involved

+Notify BDC senior management

+Issue a NOTAM if required

+Co-ordinate aerodrome interests
-CANCELLATION OF EMERGENCY

-The IC will advise of the cancellation of the emergency If applicable, Airport Manager will cancel any issued NOTAMS and reopening of airspace
+CANCELLATION OF EMERGENCY The IC will advise of the cancellation of the emergency If applicable, Airport Manager will cancel any issued NOTAMS and reopening of airspace